alexG53090/todo/README.md

 ##### Warning :bug:
 This app is a bit buggy!
 ###### Known bugs:
-- [ ] When updating the status of one task, all task are updated
+- [ ] When updating the status of one task, all tasks are updated.
 - [ ] When selecting one task name, all delete buttons are activated when only the delete button that belongs to the task should be activated.
+- [ ] Sometimes 'delete all' won't work when there is only one task item.

 Contributions **more** than welcome, as always!